-If you haven't heard about the Golden Circle day tour yet, you'll hear about it soon!
+If you haven't heard about the Golden Circle day tour in south Iceland yet, you'll hear about it soon!
 Here's a little article for those who intend to drive the Golden Circle route themselves want to make interesting stops on the way.

 The inlands in the southwestern part of Iceland are characterized by green fields, farms and summer houses.
 The region is famous for being an ideal agricultural land and since it’s just a short distance from Reykjavik it is a popular destination for the city’s inhabitants to escape the urban lifestyle.